 In the immediate aftermath of the events of June 2009, there was controversy as to whether the removal of Zelaya from office constituted a coup or a "constitutional crisis."
-Those claiming a coup had not occurred argued that, "the military was acting on a court order to defend the rule of law and the constitution, and that the [Honduran] Congress asserted itself for that purpose."
-This argument is premised on the illegality of Zelaya's proposed non-binding referendum, and suggests that the arrest of Zelaya by the Honduran military was legal as it came at the request of the Honduran Supreme Court.
+Those claiming a coup had not occurred argued that, "the military was acting on a court order to defend the rule of law and the constitution, and that the [Honduran] Congress asserted itself for that purpose."40 This argument is premised on the illegality of Zelaya's proposed non-binding referendum, and suggests that the arrest of Zelaya by the Honduran military was legal as it came at the request of the Honduran Supreme Court.41 iolence against journalists in Honduras is widespread, takes many forms and comes from many sources.
+Though there have been serious longstanding issues, since the 2009 coup there has been a dramatic rise in restrictions on freedom of expression and violence against journalists (See Political Background, p.13).
+In the immediate aftermath of the coup, journalists were subject to detentions, attacks and the destruction of their equipment.44 The Inter-American Commission on Human Rights (IACHR) found that between June and August 2009, five journalists were illegally detained and beaten by members of the military.45 Members of the police forces also assaulted a number of journalists.46

 The controversy has largely subsided.
-Academic papers, reports by non-governmental organizations and media accounts now tend to refer to Zelaya's ouster as a coup.
-In a 2010 interview with CNN, President Lobo himself referred to the events of June 2009 as a coup.
-Consequently, this report will use the term "coup" when referring to the events of June 2009.
+Academic papers, reports by non-governmental organizations and media accounts now tend to refer to Zelaya's ouster as a coup.42 In a 2010 interview with CNN, President Lobo himself referred to the events of June 2009 as a coup.43 Consequently, this report will use the term "coup" when referring to the events of June 2009.